staceyJayneLewis/socialeyes/README.md

 ## UX

-Socialeyes is created as a simple interactive website, making it user-friendly and simple to use as it has a wide age range of target audience.
-The website has been designed in a standard hierarchial tree structure so that the users does not to to click more than 3 times to get to their destination.
+Socialeyes is a simple interactive website that is user-friendly and easy to use as it has a wide age range of target audience.
+The website has been designed in a standard hierarchical tree structure so that the users do not need to click more than 3 times to get to their destination.
 This standard structure design means it can also be easily developed further in the future and has the potential to add many more features to it without the site looking overcrowded.
 It's a smooth journey to achieve what users are looking for with simple forms depending on what they need to do such as sign up or log in.
-The sign up form has only 4 inputs and log in has just 2 and both of which have a big blue highlighted button making it noticable for everyone to see using the hover button.
-To help the users further content hinting has also been implemented in the design to show users can scroll down for more content.
+Features such as content hinting,  links, buttons, simple forms and hover effects have all been implemented into the design to help the users have a smooth user experience through the website.
-The purpose of the app is to encourage users of all ages and therefore some users may not be tech savvy which is why the site has a very basic approach which also keeps users on the website as if they are overloaded with information or a complex looking form it will lose the users attention.
-The type of site is also a site which users can or will be returning to as frequent as they want and so a simple design layout means it is easier to add new features accordingly for the admin.
-The branding was designed by myself by using speech marks as a respresentation of eyes followed by the brand name so that it is keeping to the convention of simplicity but it is also memorable so users will recognise the brand and boost it's popularity.
+The purpose of the app is to encourage users of all ages and therefore some users may not be tech-savvy which is why the site has a very basic approach to keep the user's focus as if they are overloaded with information or if something looks too complex it can lose the user's attention.
+The site is a platform users can or will be returning to as frequent as they want, and so a simple design layout means it is easier to add new features accordingly for the admin.
+The branding was designed by myself by using speech marks as a representation of eyes followed by the brand name so that it is keeping to the convention of simplicity, but it is also memorable, so users will recognise the brand and boost its popularity.

 ### Colour Scheme

-The colour scheme of Socialeyes is a mix of contrasting colours which was influenced from the illustration I chose for the homepage.
-The colours work well together even though they are all completely different colours and this can symbolise the objective of the app, which is to bring different people from different backgrounds together.
+The colour scheme of Socialeyes is a mix of contrasting colours, which were influenced from the illustration I chose for the homepage hero image.
+The colours work well together even though they are all completely different colours, and this can symbolise the objective of the app, which is to bring different people from different backgrounds together.
 Also, according to colour psychology orange and blue both symbolise social communication, so these are the two I will carry out throughout the colour theme of the website.

 - `#17268a` used as part of the logo.